dahliakadri/movies_by_destination/README.md

 Download IMDB Movie Datasets:
 > This application utilizes data from IMDB data sets of over 10 million
 > lines of data.
 The data was parsed with a python algorithm to seed
 > 180,000 movies into a PostgreSQL database.
-Download the files below
+Download the three files below
 > and save to the main folder of the repo.

 [Explanation of IMDB Datasets](https://www.imdb.com/interfaces/)